 5. Bowling: Natasha Roslan

-In October this year, bowler Natasha Roslan ended a 12-year drought for the country when she won the women’s singles title at the World Bowling Championship in Kuwait.
+In October 2023, bowler Natasha Roslan ended a 12-year drought for the country when she won the women’s singles title at the World Bowling Championship in Kuwait.
 The fourth child in a family of five siblings, Natasha was first introduced to the sport by her mother.
 She was also part of the Malaysian women’s bowling squad that clinched the gold back in 2017 in the same championship in Las Vegas.

 Follow her here.